HilmyThoriq/Jarkom-Modul-3-IUP4-2021/README.md

 - No Problem

 # Problem 7
+Luffy dan Zoro plans to make Skypie as the server to "jual beli kapal" that it has with an IP Address that's permanent which is IP [prefix IP].3.69

 We want to make the skypie ip to be fixed at `192.210.3.69` <br>
 first we need to check the skypie physical address, we check in `ip a`
 ![Skypie hwadd](https://user-images.githubusercontent.com/81411468/141281265-9cd6ddbb-2e19-4e1c-a889-78de91992224.jpg)